mikeizbicki/cmc-csci040/lab-wardialing/README.md

 **Description:**

-You will "war dial" ALL web servers located in the DPRK (i.e. North Korea), and count how many websites they have connected to the internet.
+You will "war dial" ALL web servers located in the DPRK (i.e. North Korea), and count how many web servers they have connected to the internet.

 **Ethics Note:**